SublimeLinter/SublimeLinter/docs/linter_attributes.rst

 selectors
 ---------
-If a linter can be used with embedded code, you need to tell SublimeLinter which portions of the source code contain the embedded code by specifying the embedded `scope selectors`_.
+If a linter can be used with embedded code, you need to tell SublimeLinter which portions of the source code contain the embedded code by specifying the embedded scope selectors.
 This attribute maps syntax names to embedded scope selectors.

 syntax